 History

 The beginning of the Korczyn settlement can reach even the 11th century.
 In the 13th century, there was in it a royal court, in which prince Bolesław V the Chaste was supposedly born in 1226, but it was in the area of today’s Old Korczyn.
 The location of the new town was made by Bolesław in the 50s of the 13th century, and the old court was probably burned by the Ruthenians in 1300.
+The brick castle was built on the old route from Kraków to Sandomierz at the initiative of King Kazimierz the Great, probably in the last years of his reign, as he only managed to visit it once in 1370.
+According to the chronicler Jan Długosz, it was a beautiful building erected at a great expense.

-The brick castle on the old route from Kraków to Sandomierz was built on the initiative of king Casimir the Great in the fourteenth century.
-It was the favorite residence of king Władysław Jagiełło, thanks to which in the years 1388-1389 repair was undertaken and between 1403 and 1408 the castle was extended.
-The enlarged residence was meant to give a representative character, as well as to transfer temporarily the royal treasury from Wawel Castle in Kraków.
-In 1416, a starosty center was also established in Nowy Korczyn.
 Until the 16th century, the castle and the town served as one of the most important political and economic centers in Małopolska region.
-There was a royal court here, there were numerous congresses and foreign embassies were greeting here.
-In 1403, king Jagiełło visited in castle several Piast princes, in 1404 he accepted the Muscovite mission, and in 1409, the Teutonic legation, which gave the king a written declaration of war.
+Władysław Jagiełło visited the castle at least 92 times during his annual tours of the kingdom, with almost all visits lasting more than a day, and many lasting up to a week.
+Kazimierz IV Jagiellon also treated Nowy Korczyn as a comfortable residence, as evidenced by his very long stay at the castle in 1479.
+There were numerous congresses and foreign embassies were greeting in the castle.
+In 1403, king Jagiełło visited several Piast princes, in 1404 he accepted the Muscovite mission, and in 1409, the Teutonic legation, which gave the king a written declaration of war.
 In 1438 a Czech Hussite delegation visited the castle and offered the Crown of Bohemia to prince Kazimierz.
 The congress of the knights, which took place here in 1456, officially received the news of the death of king Władysław and proclaimed king his brother, Kazimierz.
-In 1479 a great master of the Teutonic Order, Martin Truchsess, made a tribute to the Polish king in the castle chamber.
+In 1479 a great master of the Teutonic Knights, Martin Truchsess, made a tribute to the Polish king in the castle chamber.

 Architecture

 The castle was erected on the marshy swamps of the right bank of the Nida River, which separated it from the north town.
 On the other three sides it was surrounded by an irrigated moat, about 10 meters wide and by an earth rampart.
 The Nida River protected the castle from the north and on some distance from the east.
 From the south, Vistula was the natural protection on the further foreland, and from the west the branch of Nida called Czantoria, falling into the Vistula under the village of Winiary Dolne.
-The access from the town led through a timber bridge with a wooden tower for the guards and then after the bend through another timber bridge came to the gate tower.
+The access from the town led through a timber bridge with a wooden tower for the guards and then after the bend through another timber bridge came to the brick gate.

 The main castle was erected in the lower parts of limestones, and higher partly from brick.
 The plan of the castle was regular, quadrangular, about 90×90 meters.
 The defensive wall was reinforced with buttresses, diagonal at corners, perpendicular along the walls.
 It was crowned with a wall-walk for defenders and a breastwork with a battlement.
-Inside the perimeter of the defensive wall, the main residential buildings were two houses, from the south and from the north (one came from the time of Casimir the Great, the other was probably built by Władysław Jagiełło).
-In addition on the south-west there was a tower, probably bergfried also serving as a prison.
-The economic buildings with a brewery, bakery and two kitchens may have been located on the east and south sides of the courtyard.
+The defense was reinforced by a tower, placed in the south-west corner, probably with the function of a bergfried, also serving as a prison.
+The western gate most probably had a tower form.

 Current state